mathiasmeeusengt/oca_modules_table/docs/_build/html/_sources/dev_guide/source_code.rst.txt

 The entire application is available on github: https://github.com/mathiasmeeusengt/oca_modules_table

+Linux operating system is recommended, or Windows with python already installed.

 To update the docs, two programs are needed.
 GitHub Desktop and a text editor that can work with RestructuredText (I used PyCharm Community Edition).
 Alternatives are using github in a console window with commands, but GitHub Desktop provides a GUI to make